CMAP-REPOS/cmap_csvm/README.md

 - Future year visualization dashboard: https://cmap-repos.github.io/cmap_csvm/ReportDashboardFuture.html.
 - User guide: to be added

-Scenario Specific Adjustments
+Creating Scenarios and Making Scenario Specific Adjustments
 ======================================================================

+### Scenario Inputs

-This section of the README discusses the scenario specific inputs to the model and how to adjust then to test out alternative scenarios.
+This section of the README discusses the scenario specific inputs to the model and how to adjust them to test out alternative scenarios.

 Each scenario's inputs and outputs are contained in a directory called ```scenarios\[scenario name]```.
 The set of input files required in each scenario are as follows: